vivekmunde/recell/README.md

 - `subscriber`: A subscriber function to be called each time the state change is changed and published.
 The subscriber function will recieve the data selected and returned by the `selector` function.
 If `selector` is not supplied then the subscruber function will receive the complete state.
 - `selector`: A selector function to select the required state value(s) from the state and return the selected state.
-- `areEqual`: An equality comparator function which receives previous and current selected state.
-This equality comparater function can be used to determine if the current selected state has changed from the previous selected state.
-If there is no change in the selected state then the subscribers will not be called.
+- `areEqual`: An equality comparator function which receives current and previous selected state.
+It can used to compare these states to decide if the state has changed.
+It needs to return a boolean value.
 True: Meaning the selected state has not changed.
-False: Meaning the selected state has changed.
-If not passed then it uses the default comparator function (current, previous) => (current === previous).
+False: Meaning selected value has changed.
+If the equality comparator function not passed then it uses the comparator function configured in the configuration provider.
+If it's not configured in the configuration provider then it uses the default equality comparator i.e. (current, previous) => (current === previous).

 ### Return value